-For Microcell Rollers
+For Microcell Roller:

-Read these directions carefully before attempting to ink rolls.
+IMPORTANT: Read these directions carefully before attempting to ink rolls.

-Pre-Inking the XF Neoprene Ink Roller:
+For XF Neoprene Ink Roller:

-Warning: Non-Porous Inks contain flammable solvents.
+WARNING: Non-Porous Inks contain flammable solvents.
 Do not smoke or handle these rolls in the presence of sparks or open flames.
 Inks will also stain clothing, furniture, carpeting and your hands.
 Rubber gloves should be worn during the following procedures.

 A dry XF Neoprene ink roll has the same characteristics as a sponge with the capacity to absorb approximately 1 - 1.5 fluid ounces of ink.
 Please follow the guidelines below to properly pre-ink your roll